MyNameIsJonathan/playbar/README.md

 ### GET /likes/:song_id/:user_id

-Update like for a song.
+Get likes for a song.
 The response returns a SUCCESS/FAILURE string.

 **Parameters**